cloudmesh-community/book/chapters/class/516/syllabus-2019.md

 ## Audience

 * We recommend you know one programming language.
-* Knowledge of python is of advantage but not required.
+* Knowledge of Python is of advantage but not required.
 Python is easy.

 ## Course summary

 This class will introduce you to state-of-the-art cloud computing concepts an engineering approaches.
 This will include virtual machines, containers and Map/Reduce.
 The course will have a Lab in which you can practically explore these concepts.
-You will for example have the option to create a cloud as part of this course and explore cloud computing tools and frameworks.
+You will, for example, have the option to create a cloud as part of this course and explore cloud computing tools and frameworks.

 ## References

-The course does not have required readings.
-We will provide the following references as pointers to what we will discuss:
+The course does not have a required commercial book.
+However, we will extensively relate to online material.
+This also includes:

 * [Cloud Computing](https://laszewski.github.io/book/cloud/)
 * [Linux](https://laszewski.github.io/book/linux/)
 * [Python](https://laszewski.github.io/book/python/)
 * [Markdown](https://laszewski.github.io/book/writing/)

-However, please remember we will select topics and include material that is or may not be covered in these books.
-The books will evolve during the semester.
+We will select topics from these books but also include material that is or may not be covered in these books.
+The books are evolving during the semester.

 ## Tools